EECE3093C/team-project-rocket/project_description.md

 # **Deliverables**

-Our project is a card database which a user can organize a card collection with and trade cards with other users.
+Our project is a card database which a user can organize a card collection with and trade it with other users.
+It

 # **Vision**

 # **Software Architecture**

 # **Challenges and Risks**